THE KOI KEEPER

 LOGLINE

-and uses his methods to destroy him and seize his empire.
+methods to destroy him and seize his empire.

 SYNOPSIS

 Bangkok, Thailand.
 Sybil Harrington, 18, Japanese-American, trains in judo with her Thai bodyguard Supatra.
-Her stepfather Clay, a U.S. diplomat, watches over her carefully — perhaps too carefully.
+Her stepfather Clay, a U.S. diplomat, watches her carefully — perhaps too carefully.
 Her free-spirited mother Kimberly whisks her to a wild rooftop party, sparking a bitter spat with Clay.
 The next day, Kimberly visits her secret lover, the enigmatic crime boss Toshiro Shingen.
-She leaves inebriated and unsteady — and dies in a mysterious fall.
+She leaves inebriated and unsteady, and dies in a mysterious fall.

 Then Sybil vanishes.